pingan8787/awesome-ai-tools/README.md

 78. [RemoteOpenClaw](https://remoteopenclaw.com) 👉 Open marketplace for AI skills and personas built on OpenClaw.
 Discover, share, and sell AI agent skills and personas.

+79. [Korra](https://korra.finance/groups) 👉 AI markets analyst that lives in your Telegram group as a member, not a tool.
+Multi-domain takes (macro, on-chain, news, sentiment) with per-group personality dials.
+Built by an ex-eToro Senior Market Analyst (CySEC Advanced).
+Free during early access.

 ## 10. <a name='ResearchEducation'></a>📚 Research & Education

 1. [AI Alfred](https://www.theaialfred.com/) 👉 Summarize what you want in 1 single click, using AI